With financial institutions holding a treasure trove of sensitive information, it’s no secret that they are actively targeted by cyber attackers.

 With the ease of use of mobile phones & tablets, employees and clients alike often access firms’ data through these devices, and this should be taken into account when developing security policies and procedures.

 If organizations want to maintain security and minimize the likelihood of a financial fallout from these cyber-attacks, they need to realize the likelihood of stopping all breaches is unlikely, but a preventative approach can be the best way to stop them.
-NNT Change Tracker Gen7 provides organizations with Non-stop, continuous visibility of what’s going on in your IT environment, allowing an organization to at least spot unusual change that represent a breach in real time and take action before any damage is done.
+NNT Change Tracker Gen7 provides organizations with Non-stop, continuous visibility of what’s going on in your IT environment, allowing an organization to at least spot unusual change that represents a breach in real time and take action before any damage is done.

 Learn more about NNT’s Change Tracker Gen7